Role of Topoisomerase I and Topoisomerase II in DNA topology

 At last one final time, the enzyme opens up and releases the active site and move to another site.
 The mechanism is similar in both types of topoisomerase.
 But topoisomerase-I passes a single strand and topoisomerase-II passes double-stranded DNA.

 Additionally, topoisomerase-II is dimeric or tetrameric because it has to work on breaking and ligating both strands of DNA.
-Energy (in the form of ATP) is required for making conformational changes in this extra domains.
+Energy (in the form of ATP) is required for making conformational changes in these extra domains.

 Topoisomerase maintains the speed of replication by unwinding DNA and releasing tension.
 Supercoiled DNA has twist and writhes which makes it complex.
 We will discuss twists, writhes, cccDNA and linking number in next article.